mhanyc/codingmental/content/articles/standalone-interactives-testing.md

 {{< figure src="/img/assets/nyan-cat-1.png" class="text-center" alt="A screenshot of the Nyan Cat test reporter." >}}

-## Client tests
+## Client-side tests

-Writing and configuring the unit tests took an hour.
+Configuring and writing a unit tests took an hour.
 Putting together DOM-based view tests that could run through the command line took days.

 The basic idea is to load a webpage, then interact and introspect the resulting DOM.
 Judging by the numerous blog posts and pleas for help on StackOverflow, an accepted common solution has not yet emerged.
-The fragmented world of Javascript frameworks, module bundlers and testing tools obviously complicates everything.
+The fragmented world of JavaScript frameworks and testing tools complicates everything.
 Adding webpack to the mix boosts the pain.
 I ended up cobbling together an approach after *much* trial and error.
-I'm going to skip the heartache, and just review the stack and my final approach.
+I'm going to skip the heartache, and just review my final approach.

 ### Dependencies

-You'll need a few npm packages to make this go:
+You'll need a few npm packages to make this happen.
-* phantomjs-prebuilt - [PhantomJS](http://phantomjs.org/) is a headless WebKit with a JavaScript API.
+* **phantomjs-prebuilt** - [PhantomJS](http://phantomjs.org/) is a headless WebKit with a JavaScript API.
+This library is essential for any tests requiring html rendering and JavaScript interaction.
-* mocha-phantomjs -  [mocha-phantomjs](https://github.com/nathanboktae/mocha-phantomjs) runs on top of PhantomJS
+* **mocha-phantomjs** -  [mocha-phantomjs](https://github.com/nathanboktae/mocha-phantomjs) runs on top of PhantomJS to translate tests to webpage interaction.
-* jquery - for DOM manipulation.
+* **jquery** - for easy DOM manipulation.

 ### Get started